jrmilks74/datasciencecoursera/UCI HAR Dataset/README.txt

 ***

 * Code Book.rmd listing the R data frames created by run_analysis.R, including variables, size, and other information on the analysis

+Along with those three files, I also uploaded the raw data needed to reproduce the analysis in the test and train folders, features.txt, activity_labels.txt, and features_labels.txt files